 What is a Functional Capacity Exam?

 A Functional Capacity Exam (FCE) is a test to determine the physical and/or mental ability of someone who has sustained an injury to return to gainful employment.
 Objectively quantifying the severity and extent of a catastrophic injury is vital when filing a claim.
 A Functional Capacity Evaluation (FCE) can be an integral part of this process as it evaluates an individual’s capacity to perform work-related activities and functions.
 There are two types of FCE used by the United States Social Security Administration: the Physical Functional Capacity Evaluation (PFCE) that measures physical functionality, and the Mental Functional Capacity Evaluation (MFCE) that measures cognitive functionality.
-Today, most occupational therapists and vocational rehabilitation specialists are qualified to perform and evaluate a FCE.
+Today, most occupational therapists and vocational rehabilitation specialists are qualified to perform and evaluate Functional Capacity Exams.

 - Hand Coordination